 I hope by now you have a better understanding of the overall Huayhuash Circuit layout.
 As you can tell, there is certainly some complexity (and choices to make) when it comes to the circuit.

 If you have any questions or comments about the Huayhuash trek map, feel free to add them in below.
-Also, don’t forget to check out the remaining Peru itineraries and guides up on the site.
+Also, don’t forget to check out the remaining Huayhuash hiking guides up on the site.

 Have fun out there and safe travels!